Select your local site for products and services by region

 Tax strategy: Donate appreciated stock

 In March of every year, I have a ritual of digging through my center console looking for donation slips from Goodwill.
-There’s a donation center about a mile away from our house so every few months I stop by to drop off kids’ clothes as we make room for the next size up, grab a donation slip, and stuff it in the console.
-Those little pieces of paper are valuable during tax time as the IRS lets taxpayers deduct charitable contributions.
+There’s a donation center about a mile away from our house, so every few months I stop by to drop off kids’ clothes as we make room for the next size up, grab a donation slip, and stuff it in the console.
+Those little pieces of paper are valuable during tax time, as the IRS lets taxpayers deduct charitable contributions.

 While some charitable organizations, like Goodwill, take donations in-kind, most prefer cash donations.
-They’re also happy to accept marketable securities which can offer a bigger tax break to donors when appreciated securities are donated in lieu of cash.
+They’re also happy to accept marketable securities, which can offer a bigger tax break to donors when appreciated securities are donated in lieu of cash.
 Taxpayers can avoid paying the capital gains tax on the security donated and also deduct its current market value instead of what they paid for it.

 The Devil’s in the donation details